-Under Article 9a § 3 of the Constitution every male citizen is liable for general military service but may refuse to fulfil compulsory military service, if he commits himself to rendering an alternative service.
+Under Article 9a § 3 of the Constitution every male citizen is liable for general military service.
+According to Article 9a § 4 of the Constitution, any person who has refused to fulfil the compulsory military service and has been dispensed from it, is obliged to render an alternative (civilian) service.